y2kbugger/y2k-lc3-tools/README.md

 1. Somehow ensure that all sql statements can be exported as script instead executing
 1. Get the assembler working in my repo and running under pytest
   - tests for escape sequences in stringz, e.g: `CLEAR_STRING	.STRINGZ	"\e[2J\e[H\e[3J"`
-1. sqlvm
-  - push all HALTED and RESET messages into SQL (make reset and step interfaces so that they have sql equivalents)
 1. Improve disasm
   - pytests
   - Get .FILL correct